Danny Kirwan: Tributes

 In a statement posted on Facebook, Mick Fleetwood said, "Danny was a huge force in our early years ...
 Danny's true legacy will forever live on in the music he wrote and played so beautifully as a part of the foundation of Fleetwood Mac that has now endured for over fifty years.
 Thank you, Danny Kirwan.
 You will forever be missed."
 Fleetwood had previously said in an interview, "I cared for Danny a lot and I care for his legacy.
 Danny was a quantum leap ahead of us creatively.
 He was a hugely important part of the band."

-In an interview with Mojo, Christine McVie said, "Danny Kirwan was the white English blues guy.
+In an interview with Mojo magazine, Christine McVie said, "Danny Kirwan was the white English blues guy.
 Nobody else could play like him.
 He was a one-off ...
 Danny and Peter gelled so well together.
 Danny had a very precise, piercing vibrato – a unique sound ...
 He was a perfectionist ...
 Listen to "Woman of 1000 Years", "Sands of Time", "Tell Me All the Things You Do" – they're killer songs.
 He was a fantastic musician and a fantastic writer."
 Jeremy Spencer said, "Danny brought inventiveness and melody to the band ...
 I was timid about stepping out with new ideas, but Danny was brimming with them."

 Former Hungry Fighter singer/guitarist Dave Walker said in 2000 that Kirwan was "a great loss to music."
 Bob Welch said in 1999 that Kirwan had been "a talented and gifted musician; an innovative and exciting player, singer, and writer.
 As a musician, he was developed way beyond his years."

 Mick Fleetwood said in 1990, "Danny was an exceptional guitar player who inspired Peter Green into writing the most moving and powerful songs of his life."